 There will be nine questions in all.
 The first question comprising of short answer type questions covering the entire syllabus will be compulsory.
-The remaining eight questions will comprise of a set of two questions from each unit and the candidate will be required to attempt four questions selecting at least one from each unit.
+The remaining eight questions will comprise of a set of two questions from each unit and the candidate will be required to attempt four questions selecting one from each unit.
 All questions carry equal marks.

-Food chemistry- definition, scope and importance; water in food, water activity and shelf life of food; chemistry and stability of water and fat soluble vitamins; chemical properties of minerals and their bioavailability, enrichment and fortification.
+Food chemistry- definition, scope and importance; water in food, water activity and shelf life of food; chemistry and stability of water and fat soluble vitamins; minerals and their bioavailability, Food enrichment and fortification.